monospice/laravel-redis-sentinel-drivers/README.md

 This provides support for uncommon use cases for which an application may need to connect to both standard Redis servers and Sentinel clusters in the same environment.
-When possible, follow the approach described in the previous section to uniformly connect to Sentinel throughout application to decouple the code from the Redis implementation.
+When possible, follow the approach described in the previous section to uniformly connect to Sentinel throughout the application to decouple the code from the Redis implementation.

+The facade is not auto-aliased in Laravel 5.5+ for future compatibility with the PhpRedis extension.
 To enable the facade in Laravel, add the following alias to the `'aliases'` array in *config/app.php*:

 ```php
 'aliases' => [